juxor/afaq/markdown/secA2.md

-[and women] to realise their solidarity and to feel the community of their interests . . . prepare[s] the way for these conceptions"_ of communist- anarchism, i.e. the overcoming the spiritual domination of existing society within the minds of the oppressed. [**Evolution and Environment**, p.
+[and women] to realise their solidarity and to feel the community of their interests . . . prepare[s] the way for these conceptions"_ of communist- anarchism, i.e. the overcoming the spiritual domination of existing society within the minds of the oppressed. [ **Evolution and Environment** , p.
 83 and
 p.
 85]

-For anarchists, in the words of a Scottish Anarchist militant, the _"history of human progress [is] seen as the history of rebellion and disobedience, with the individual debased by subservience to authority in its many forms and able to retain his/her dignity only through rebellion and disobedience."_ [Robert Lynn, **Not a Life Story, Just a Leaf from It**, p.
-77] This is why anarchists stress self-liberation (and self-organisation, self-management and self- activity).
-Little wonder Bakunin considered _"rebellion"_ as one of the _"three fundamental principles [which] constitute the essential conditions of all human development, collective or individual, in history."_ [**God and the State**, p.
+For anarchists, in the words of a Scottish Anarchist militant, the _"history of human progress [is] seen as the history of rebellion and disobedience, with the individual debased by subservience to authority in its many forms and able to retain his/her dignity only through rebellion and disobedience."_ [Robert Lynn, **Not a Life Story, Just a Leaf from It** , p.
+77] This is why anarchists stress self-liberation (and self-organisation, self-management and self-activity).
+Little wonder Bakunin considered _"rebellion"_ as one of the _"three fundamental principles [which] constitute the essential conditions of all human development, collective or individual, in history."_ [ **God and the State** , p.
 12] This is simply because individuals and groups cannot be freed by others, only by themselves.
 Such rebellion (self-liberation) is the **only** means by which existing society becomes more libertarian and an anarchist society a possibility.